 Related reading: The dragon and the giraffe: China in African forests (French | Chinese)

 Launching of the 'Regional report on the role of forests in a green economy transformation in Africa'

-This event will launch the 'Regional report on the role of forests in a green economy transformation in Africa'.
+This event launched the 'Regional report on the role of forests in a green economy transformation in Africa'.
 Working in close cooperation with IIIED, UNEP, through the UN REDD Programme, has conducted comprehensive research that: 1) looks at the economic rationale for linking REDD+ and forest management and utilisation to a broader transition to a green economy from the perspective of Africa's sustainable development priorities; 2) draws examples and trends on forest management and utilisation in a green economy; 3) identifies the challenges and opportunities for achieving these benefits at national/regional level; and 4) builds scenarios on the demand and supply trends in the region and management options.
-This provides the basis for a wider dialogue and outreach in the Africa region, linking forests investments such as REDD+ with poverty alleviation and national development efforts.
+This provided the basis for a wider dialogue and outreach in the Africa region, linking forests investments such as REDD+ with poverty alleviation and national development efforts.